Permafrost/Tundra/SERVICES.md

 #### Inputs:

 * `$content` is a string, byte array, input stream, [org.w3c.dom.Node] object (node in webMethods parlance), or [org.xml.sax.InputSource] object containing [XML] data.
-* `$encoding` is the character set used by `$content` if provided as a byte array or input stream.
+* `$content.encoding` is the character set used by `$content` if provided as a byte array or input stream.
 Defaults to [UTF-8].
+* `$content.namespace` is an optional list of namespace prefixes and the URIs they map to, used when parsing [XML] content with elements in one or more namespaces.
+  * `default` is the URI for the default namespace, if applicable.
 * `$expression` is the [XPath expression] to be resolved against `$content`.
-* `$namespace` is an optional list of namespace prefixes and the URIs they map to, used when parsing [XML] content with elements in one or more namespaces.
-  * `default` is the URI for the default namespace, if applicable.
 * `$recurse?` is an optional boolean which when `true` will recursively return the child elements for the selected nodes.
   Defaults to `false`.

 #### Outputs: